 Steam consumption rates for typical steam heated consumers in industries like bakeries, breweries, paper factories etc.

-Design of steam control valves and their Kv values
+Designing steam control valves and their Kv values.

-Pipe sizing steam systems - major and minor loss in steam distribution systems
+Sizing of steam pipe lines - major and minor loss in steam distribution systems.

-Steam tracing of pipe lines to maintain appropriate product temperature
+Steam tracing of pipe lines can be done to maintain appropriate product temperatures.

-Steam pipes heated from room temperature to operation temperatures - expands
+Expansion of steam pipes heated from room temperature to operation temperature.

 Online calculator, figures and tables giving the boiling temperatures of water in varying vacuum, SI and Imperial units.